CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Prompt Templates and SOP Details

 \section{Prompt Templates and SOP Details}

 This appendix documents the core prompt templates used in our SOP-driven multi-agent citation verification framework.
-To ensure reproducibility and transparency, we explicitly disclose the prompts for the Planning (Orchestrator) Agent and the Judge Agent, which together govern task execution and final verification decisions.
+For reproducibility and transparency, we disclose the prompts for the Planning Agent and the Judge Agent, which jointly control task routing and final verification decisions.